Barrios' War of Reunification: Reunification plans of Justo Rufino Barrios

+In 1876, Barrios suggested that representatives from all five republics should meet to discuss the possibility of reunification.
+The delegates met in Guatemala City, however, a war between El Salvador and Guatemala that April brought an end to the reunification discussions.
+During the war, Barrios invaded El Salvador and forced President Andrés del Valle and Vice President Santiago González to resign.
+In the subsequent June 1876 presidential election, Rafael Zaldívar was elected as president of El Salvador.

 War

 Declaration of unification

-On 28 February 1885, Barrios gave a speech where he declared himself President of Central America.
-He declared he had supreme authority over all the nations of Central America: Costa Rica, El Salvador, Guatemala, Honduras, and Nicaragua.
+On 28 February 1885, Barrios unilaterally declared the establishment of the Central America Union and appointed himself as having supreme authority over all five Central American countries.
 The National Assembly of Guatemala held a session on 5 March and the legislature approved Barrios' declaration.
 Barrios believed all the other Central American nations would be enthusiastic to join Guatemala to recreate a Central American union, but instead, only Honduras accepted his declaration on 7 March.
 The other three nations, Costa Rica, El Salvador, and Nicaragua, all denounced the declaration and wished to remain independent.

 Mexican involvement

 Barrios began mobilizing the Guatemalan Army on 10 March and began moving his soldiers to the Salvadoran border on 23 March.
 He threatened military force and thought that the threat of military action would make El Salvador submit, however, Salvadoran President Rafael Zaldívar began preparing his own army to defend against Barrios' invasion force.

 El Salvador called for assistance from Mexico to distract the Guatemalans while they prepared their army.
 President Porfirio Díaz mobilized an army of 15,000 soldiers along the Guatemalan border, and in response, Barrios had 1,500 soldiers stationed on the border under the command of Manuel Barillas to defend from a Mexican invasion.
 The Guatemalans attempted to negotiate with the Mexicans through the United States' ambassador to Guatemala, Antonio Batres Jáuregui.
 The negotiations succeeded and Díaz demobilized his soldiers, stating that the measures were for self-defense purposes.